 Here’s how you can learn to fly in Nashville

-YES!
-It’s actually less expensive than most people would think.
+A. YES!
 Unlike most educational experiences, you can set the pace according to your finances.
-There are also scholarships and financial assistance available if you need.
+There are also scholarships and financial assistance available if needed.

-You bet!
-Experts are saying that the world is currently in the start of a new hiring spree with airlines.
-Of course there are additional career opportunities in business aviation, medical and fire services, government service, agriculture and other fields.
+A. Yes.
+Across the world there is a high demand for pilots within airlines.
+Of course there are additional career opportunities in business aviation, medical, fire and government services, as well as in agriculture and other fields.

-You can if you like, but you don’t have to.
-We suggest pilots complete their training to see what features they enjoy and then purchase.
+A. We suggest pilots complete their training to see what features they enjoy and then purchase.
 Aircraft rentals are available at almost any airport in the nation.
-No need to worry – we have a fleet of airplanes ready for you to utilize.
+Also, we are equipped with a fleet of airplanes ready for you to utilize.

-Absolutely.
-All pilots will tell you flying is safer than driving a vehicle.
+A. Absolutely, flying is safer than driving a vehicle.
 Current statistics show that aviation accidents are less than 1/10th of the accidents that happen in automobiles.
 Our planes undergo stringent inspections by Federal Aviation Administration certified mechanics every 50 and 100 hours of operation.
 Our instructors are required to participate in continuous training and safety courses.
-Safety is something that pilots have a passion for.

 - Be able to read, speak and clearly understand English

 - Be 16 years old to fly solo in an airplane (however, if a student is under 16, there’s still plenty of training that can happen before your 16th birthday)

 - Be 17 years old to receive your pilots certificate